rafabordon/citrusbyte_prototype/README.md

 ## Overview
 There are two set of templates in this project and a directory containing the k8s definitions:
 ### v1:
-- *infra*
+- **infra**
-- *app*
+- **app**

 Both have separate state files stored at S3.
 Infra's build outputs data required by the app project.
 For example, subnets are created at *infra* and used on *app* via terraform_remote_state data, so we need to export that info from *infra* build.

 ### v2:
-- *k8s*
+- **k8s**

 k8s, is a directory that contains:

-- cbv2-prototype-pod.yml: just a POD definition for the application.
-I used deployment to betterhandling of Replicas Controller and replicas Set.
+- cbv2-prototype-pod.yml *just a POD definition for the application.
+I used deployment to betterhandling of Replicas Controller and replicas Set.*
-- cbv2-prototype-deployment.yml: Deployment provides declarative updates to PODs and ReplicaSets.
+- cbv2-prototype-deployment.yml *Deployment provides declarative updates to PODs and ReplicaSets.*
-- cbv2-prototype-autoscaling.yml: Using Horizintal Pod Autoscaler the PODs are scaled out/in in the deployment used.
-It is based on CPUUtilization.
+- cbv2-prototype-autoscaling.yml *Using Horizintal Pod Autoscaler the PODs are scaled out/in in the deployment used.
+It is based on CPUUtilization.*
-- cbv2-prototype-service.yml: This service is the type LoadBalancer.
-It manages an ELB to register the EC2 runnning the K8s Nodes.
+- cbv2-prototype-service.yml *This service is the type LoadBalancer.
+It manages an ELB to register the EC2 runnning the K8s Nodes.*

 ## Terraform
 Terraform maintains the state of AWS resources in *tfstate* files and compares the resources declared in the Terraform scripts to determine whether changes to the infrastructure should be made.
 Terraform stores the state files remotely in S3 and can be referenced by other scripts to integrate with and utilize the resources.